spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/edgeforge/build-trusted-iso.md

    [Edge Artifact Build Configurations](../../edgeforge-workflow/palette-canvos/arg.md) for available configuration parameters.

-   To build an ISO image that supports Trusted Boot, you need to include the following parameters in the **.arg** file:
+   To build an ISO image that supports Trusted Boot, you need to include the following parameters in the **.arg** file.

    ```
    IS_UKI=true